FlightControl-Master/slate/source/includes/Core.Set.md

 -- Define a new SET_CLIENT Object.
 This DBObject will contain a reference to all Clients.
 DBObject = SET_CLIENT:New()
 ```
+Creates a new SET_CLIENT object, building a set of clients belonging to a coalitions, categories, countries, types or with defined prefix names.

 <h4> Parameters </h4>
 * [SET_CLIENT](#set_client-class-)